Human-Centered Design Definition

 The Compelling Experiences Framework, Doblin

-Introduced by Larry Keeley at TED7 in 1997, the Compelling Experiences Framework breaks an experience into three experience stages: Attraction, Engagement, Extension with two transitions: Entry and Exit.
-The framework identifies six attributes that make an experience compelling: Define, Fresh, Immersive, Accessible, Significant, and Transformative.
+Introduced by Larry Keeley at TED7 in 1997, the Compelling Experiences Framework breaks an experience into three stages: Attraction, Engagement, and Extension, with two transitions: Entry and Exit.
+The framework identifies six attributes that make an experience compelling: Defined, Fresh, Immersive, Accessible, Significant, and Transformative.
 These are visually mapped across the experience stages, allowing designers to see opportunities for experience innovation.
-The framework was developed at Doblin, the innovation consultancy co-founded by Jay Doblin and long affiliated with ID.

 Introducing the Compelling Experiences Framework in 1997

-Larry Keeley introduces the Compelling Experiences framework at TED7 in 1997.
+Larry Keeley introduces the Compelling Experiences Framework at TED7 in 1997.

-| 5E Framework | Compelling Experiences Framework | |
+| 5E Framework | Compelling Experiences Framework | Service Blueprint | |

-| Stages | Entice, Enter, Engage, Exit, Extend | Attraction, Engagement, Extension |
+| Core Structure | Entice, Enter, Engage, Exit, Extend | Attraction, Entry, Engagement, Exit, Extension + 6 attributes | Customer actions, frontstage, backstage, support processes |

 ID's Role